Presidency of George W. Bush: 2002 mid-term elections

-In the 2002 mid-term elections, Bush became the first president since the 1930s to see his own party pick up seats in both houses of Congress.
+In the 2002 mid-term elections, Bush became the first president since Franklin D. Roosevelt in 1934 to see his own party pick up seats in both houses of Congress.
 Republicans picked up two seats in the Senate elections, allowing them to re-take control of the chamber.
 Bush delivered speeches in several venues in support of his party, campaigning on his desire to remove the administration of Saddam Hussein.
 Bush saw the election results as a vindication of his domestic and foreign policies.

 2004 re-election campaign

 President Bush defeated Democrat John Kerry in the 2004 presidential election.

 Bush and his campaign team seized on the idea of Bush as a "strong wartime leader," though this was undermined by the increasingly-unpopular Iraq War.
 His conservative policies on tax cuts and several other issues appealed to many on the right, but Bush could also lay claim to some centrist achievements, including No Child Left Behind, Sarbanes-Oxley, and Medicare Part D. Fearing that he might hurt Bush's re-election chances, Cheney offered to step down from the ticket, but Bush refused this offer, and the two were re-nominated without opposition at the 2004 Republican National Convention.
 On the advice of pollster Matthew Dowd, who perceived a steady decline in the number of swing voters, the 2004 Bush campaign emphasized turning out conservative voters rather than the persuasion of moderates.